dotnet/fsharp/DEVGUIDE.md

 #### When modifying, adding, or removing keywords

-If your changes involve modifying the list of language keywords in any way, (e.g. when implementing a new keyword), notice that the XLF localization files need be in sync with the corresponding resx files.
+If your changes involve modifying the list of language keywords in any way, (e.g. when implementing a new keyword), the XLF localization files need to be synced with the corresponding resx files.
 This can be done automatically by running `msbuild FSharp.Compiler.Private.fsproj /t:UpdateXlf` (located in [src\fsharp\FSharp.Compiler.Private](https://github.com/Microsoft/visualfsharp/tree/master/src/fsharp/FSharp.Compiler.Private)).
 This only works on Windows/.NETStandard framework, so changing this from any other platform requires editing and syncing all of the XLF files manually.

 After this, you must copy any differing `resx` files from the output directory into the corresponding subdirectory in [src\buildfromsource](https://github.com/Microsoft/visualfsharp/tree/master/src/fsharp/FSharp.Compiler.Private).
 This step will soon be eliminated (see issue [#3905](https://github.com/Microsoft/visualfsharp/issues/3905)).